pedroilidio/pedroilidio.github.com/intuitive_eolr.md

 ## 1. Introduction

-Like many enthusiasts, I believe Roux has the potential to surpass CFOP as the main speedcubing method around, given its naturally lower move count.
-And for this potential to be fully explored and optimal times to be achieved with Roux, one of the essentialities is to employ optimizations of the last six edges (LSE) step, such as EOLR, increasing the move efficiency as much as possible but avoiding an expressive recognition burden.
+With a naturally lower move count, Roux has been considered a prominent alternative to the mainstream CFOP method for speedsolving.
+But for this potential to be fully explored and optimal times to be achieved with Roux, one of the essentialities is to employ optimizations of the last six edges (LSE) step, such as EOLR, increasing the move efficiency as much as possible but avoiding an expressive recognition burden.

-Despite Roux being advertised as an intuitive solving method, the learning of EOLR still usually involves memorizing and recognizing a bunch of specific cases and sequences of moves, even if parts of these sequences are commonly regarded as intuitive.
+However, despite Roux being advertised as an intuitive solving method, the learning of EOLR still usually involves memorizing and recognizing a bunch of specific cases and sequences of moves, even if parts of these sequences are commonly regarded as intuitive.